- About

 What has changed, since the International Court of Justice (ICJ) first imposed emergency measures five months ago to stop Israel’s genocide in Gaza?

-Gaza is still the site of one of the most concentrated rates of slaughter and engineered mass starvation in the world, as well as now the largest population of amputated children anywhere in the world, the greatest number of journalists and UN aid workers killed in the world, and 13 times more debris than from all other “conflicts” in the world since 2008 combined: homes, schools, universities, greenhouses, hospitals, churches, mosques, libraries, museums – Palestinians’ centuries-old architecture of life – transformed in the last eight months into detritus.
+Gaza is still the site of one of the most concentrated rates of slaughter and engineered mass starvation in the world, as well as now the largest population of amputated children anywhere in the world, the greatest number of journalists and UN aid workers killed in the world, and 13 times more debris than from all other “conflicts” in the territory since 2008 combined: homes, schools, universities, greenhouses, hospitals, churches, mosques, libraries, museums – Palestinians’ centuries-old architecture of life – transformed in the last eight months into detritus.
 Gaza’s air has been turned into toxic miasma, its waters into cesspools of sewage effluvia, the soil into chemical weapons-infused poison, from a munitions load several times more than the nuclear bomb dropped on Hiroshima.
 The UN Environmental Program estimates that it will take 15 years merely to clear all the rubble.

 Do we even have the terminology to describe this?
 It is not simply “genocide”: the full or partial physical destruction of a human group, according to the restrictive colonially-drafted definition.
 Rather, it is what we might call “holocide”: the annihilation of an entire social and ecological fabric.